 Enthusiastic participation in the analysis and promotion of effective policies and programs that strengthen families, leverage resources to support family formation, and encourage coordination among Philadelphia organizations and beyond that serve fathers and families;

 Commitment to make individual contributions to the work of the Commission;

 Active promotion of the work of the Commission, including serving as a spokesperson and/or presenter of information regarding the Commission; and,

 Management of their time and schedule to assure sufficient participation within the Commission’s process for planning, development, and actualization of the Commission’s vision and mission.

 Commission Member Responsibility:

 Participation in face-to-face, as well as virtual meetings of the Commission, as called by the Chair.
-A maximum of one face-to-face meeting per month is anticipated; virtual or electronic meetings are projected to be minimal, as driven by necessity.
+A maximum of four face-to-face meetings per year is anticipated; virtual or electronic meetings are projected to be minimal, as driven by necessity;

-Understand thoroughly case exemplars of systemic barriers to the involvement of Fathers in the lives and well-being of their children.
+Understand thoroughly case exemplars of systemic barriers to the involvement of Fathers in the lives and well-being of their children; and,